adambornemann-glitch/LogosLibrary/LogosLibrary/Superior/SplitMechanics/ReadMe.md

 τ_C · T = 1/(2π)       (modular_identity)
 ```

-## What Is Proved

-### The Pentagon Theorem (`pentagon_theorem`)
+### Key Results

-For any faithful normal state with nontrivial modular operator, all five vertices
+**The Pentagon Theorem** (`pentagon_theorem`).
+For any faithful normal state with
-of the Subsystem Pentagon are simultaneously nontrivial.
-This is the forward
+nontrivial modular operator, all five vertices of the Subsystem Pentagon are
-direction: Δ ≠ 1 implies everything.
+simultaneously nontrivial. Δ ≠ 1 implies everything.

-### The Collapse Theorem (`pentagon_collapse`)

-When Δ = 1, the modular flow is the identity and all five vertices degenerate.
+**The Collapse Theorem** (`pentagon_collapse`).
+When Δ = 1, the modular flow is the
-Spectral invariance holds vacuously (because nothing moves).
-Unitarity is trivially
+identity and all five vertices degenerate.
+Spectral invariance holds vacuously (because
-true (the identity is unitary).
-The KMS condition degenerates (the analytic function
+nothing moves).
+Unitarity is trivially true (the identity is unitary).
+The KMS condition
-is constant).
-The Born rule loses its measurement context.
+degenerates (the analytic function is constant).
+The Born rule loses its measurement
+context.
 Time stops flowing.

-### The Emergence Theorem (`emergence`)

-Given a pure state on a total system and an entangled subsystem decomposition, the
+**The Emergence Theorem** (`emergence`).
+Given a pure state on a total system and an
-partial trace simultaneously creates: faithfulness, normality, the Born rule form,
+entangled subsystem decomposition, the partial trace simultaneously creates:
-modular data with KMS at β = 1, and mixedness of the reduced state.
+faithfulness, normality, the Born rule form, modular data with KMS at β = 1, and

-### The Master Theorem (`it_from_split`)
+mixedness of the reduced state.

-The complete result.
-Given a universe in a pure state and a subsystem decomposition
+**The Master Theorem** (`it_from_split`).
+Given a universe in a pure state and a
-with physical parameters, the partial trace simultaneously creates all five pentagon
+subsystem decomposition with physical parameters, the partial trace simultaneously
-vertices, the non-purity of the reduced state, and the modular identity τ_C · T = 1/(2π).
+creates all five pentagon vertices, the non-purity of the reduced state, and the

-### The Modulus Theorem (`entropy_pos_iff_nontrivial`)
+modular identity τ_C · T = 1/(2π).

-S_A > 0 if and only if Δ ≠ 1 if and only if the pentagon is inflated.
-The von Neumann
+**The Modulus Theorem** (`entropy_pos_iff_nontrivial`).
+S_A > 0 if and only if Δ ≠ 1
+if and only if the pentagon is inflated.
+The von Neumann entropy is the quantitative
-entropy is the quantitative measure of how much physics the subsystem has.
+measure of how much physics the subsystem has.

-### Pentagon Edges (Biconditionals)
+### Pentagon Edges

 | Edge | Theorem |
 |------|---------|